Storage rings as detectors for relic gravitational-wave background ?: Introduction

 The paper is organized as follows.
-In Section 2 we estimate the rate of the shrinkage of the machine circumference due to the gravitational strain.
-In Section 3 we solve the equations of motion of the storage ring in the field of the cylindrical relic gravitational wave.
+In section \ref{sec:strain} we estimate the rate of the shrinkage of the machine circumference due to the gravitational strain.
+In section \ref{sec:equation} we solve the equations of motion of the storage ring in the field of the cylindrical relic gravitational wave.
 We show that the solution of the equations of motion gives the same result obtained within the hypothesis of the {\it gravitational strain}.
 We show that the rate of the shrinkage of the machine circumference does not depend on the radius of the storage ring and should be universal for storage rings with any radii.
-In Section 4 we give arguments against a possibility to explain the observed shrinkage of the machine circumference of the SPring--8 storage ring by diastrophic tectonic forces.
-In Section 5 we discuss the influence of the {\it stiffness} of the physical structures of the storage ring, governing the path of the beam.
-We argue that the forces, induced by the {\it stiffness} of the physical structures of the storage ring, governing the path of the beam, can be neglected for the analysis of the shrinkage of the machine circumference caused by the relic gravitational--wave background.
-In Section 6 we investigate the shrinkage of the machine circumference induced by a stochastic spherical relic gravitational--wave background incoming on the plane of the machine circumference from all quarters of the Universe.
-We show that the stochastic relic gravitational--wave background, incoming on the plane of the machine circumference from all quarters of the Universe, does not destroy the shrinkage of the machine circumference.
+In section \ref{sec:stiffness} we discuss the influence of the {\it stiffness} of the physical structures of the storage ring, governing the path of the beam.
+We argue that the forces, induced by the {\it stiffness} of the physical structures of the storage ring, governing the path of the beam, can be neglected for the analysis of the shrinkage of the machine circumference caused by the relic gravitational-wave background.
+In Section 6 we investigate the shrinkage of the machine circumference induced by a stochastic spherical relic gravitational-wave background incoming on the plane of the machine circumference from all quarters of the Universe.
+We show that the stochastic relic gravitational-wave background, incoming on the plane of the machine circumference from all quarters of the Universe, does not destroy the shrinkage of the machine circumference.
 The former is due to the fact that the effect of the shrinkage of the machine circumference is of the second order in gravitational wave interactions.
-We show that the independence of the rate of the shrinkage of the machine circumference on the radius of the storage ring retains in the case of the interaction of the storage ring with the stochastic relic gravitational--wave background.
+We show that the independence of the rate of the shrinkage of the machine circumference on the radius of the storage ring retains in the case of the interaction of the storage ring with the stochastic relic gravitational-wave background.
 In the Conclusion we discuss the obtained results.